dirkroorda/laf-fabric/docs/texts/API-reference.rst

     msg(text, newline=False)
     msg(text, withtime=False)

+*data_dir* is the top-level directory where all input data (laf resources, extra annotation files) reside.

+*output_dir* is the top-level directory where all task output data is collected.

 You can create an output filehandle, open for writing, by calling the ``outfile()`` method and assigning the result to a variable, say *out_handle*.